anstiw1/PyDisaster/README.md

 During disasters, FEMA needs to know the exact location of the damaged places.
 It is crucial to pinpoint a place and evaluate the damage when dispatching the resources.
 Our PyDisaster project can help to extract GPS location from photos submitted to ___ using AI/ML/edge computing, allowing FEMA to conduct damage assessments in those areas.

 ### Required Installations:
-import pandas as pd
-import requests
-#import piexif - Do not need PIEXIF
-from google.cloud import vision from google.cloud.vision import types from google.oauth2 import service_account
-import os
-import io
-import json
-from flask import Flask, render_template, request from werkzeug.utils import secure_filename from PIL import Image from PIL.ExifTags import TAGS, GPSTAGS from bs4 import BeautifulSoup
+Imports: pandas, requests, os, io, json from bs4 import BeautifulSoup from google.cloud import vision from google.cloud.vision import types from google.oauth2 import service_account from flask import Flask, render_template, request from werkzeug.utils import secure_filename from PIL import Image from PIL.ExifTags import TAGS, GPSTAGS

 ### Workflow: